 Archiving WalkMe Items

 To unpublish a WalkMe Item from an environment, you must archive it.
 Archiving a WalkMe item removes it from the server so it is no longer available to users.
 Archiving is necessary if you wish to delete a published item.
-To archive an item open the Publish tab, choose your environment, select all items you wish to archive and click Archive at the bottom of the page.
+Select all items you wish to archive and click Archive at the bottom of the Editor.